pyearthsci/lavendar/README.rst

 Running data assimilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the variables in :code:`experiment_setup.py` have been set it is possbile to run the default data assimilation experiment by moving into the :code:`lavendar/` directory and running the command:
+Once the variables in :code:`experiment_setup.py` have been set it is possible to run the default data assimilation experiment by moving into the :code:`lavendar/` directory and running the command:

 .. code-block:: unix